What We Offer

 An accommodation is an adjustment to the way a student receives, retains or demonstrates knowledge to allow him or her equal access to education.
 Accommodations are prescribed based on the educational limitations or barriers that are directly caused by the disability, diagnosis or medical condition.
 Accommodations cannot fundamentally change academic requirements for degrees, certificates, programs, courses or assignments.

 Accommodations and other services vary semester to semester depending on the institutional requirements of the class or classes and must be requested each and every semester.
-Accommodations must be approved by a DSPS Counselor, Coordinator or Learning Disabilities Specialist.
+Accommodations must be approved by a SAS Counselor, Coordinator or Learning Disabilities Specialist.
 Early requests for testing and other accommodations are appreciated and recommended especially during finals week.
 Late requests for accommodations may result in delays due to availability.

 Here are a few of the services we offer: